metacpan/metacpan-cpan-extracted/distros/Z/Zero-Emulator/NWayTree.md

 # Insert

-Create a new entry ina tree connecting a key to data.
+Create a new entry in a tree to connect a key to data.

 ## Insert($tree, $key, $data, %options)